erlef/setup-beam/README.md

 **Note**: the `otp-version: false` input is only applicable when installing Gleam.

-## Hex.pm mirrors
+## Alternative hex.pm mirrors

-It is possible to define the hex.pm mirror(s) to use including their order with option `hexpm-mirrors`.
-By default, the action will fetch from `builds.hex.pm`.
+It is possible to use alternative hex.pm mirror(s), in their declared order, with option `hexpm-mirrors`.
+By default, the action will use `builds.hex.pm`.
-To define several mirrors, simply put each in a given line.

-To use `cdn.jsdelivr.net/hex` instead of `repo.hex.pm`:
+To use other alternative mirrors, add one per line, as shown below.

 ```yaml
 # create this in .github/workflows/ci.yml